• Skip to main content

 But really there’s no wrong answer.
 Although some shapes are better than others, use whatever you have in your pantry to make this pasta with mushrooms and tomatoes.

-How To Make Creamy Tomato Mushroom Pasta
+How To Make Tomato Mushroom Pasta

 What I love about making homemade sauce is you can make it while the pasta is boiling.
 By the time the pasta is cooked, the sauce is ready to eat.